ACGME Transplant Hepatology Fellowship

 Inpatient Consultations

 Hepatology consultations are requested by primary services, with consult questions for both common and rare topics within hepatology and liver transplantation.
 Hepatology fellows provide inpatient consultative service during their consult rotation and/or primary inpatient service rotation.
-During several months each year, gastroenterology fellows from outside institutions assist with performing consultations.
+During several months each year, gastroenterology fellows from outside institutions and internal medicine residents assist with performing consultations.
 Consult requests are shared amongst the hepatology and GI fellows who are rotating on the primary inpatient service.

 Ambulatory Rotation